Last Updated on September 21, 2023 by Timothy Byron Smith

-Typically, Keurig coffee makers are single-serve machines.
-This essentially means that your Keurig brews a single cup of coffee per batch.
-As a result of that, Keurig cup sizes are measured in ounces.
-There are a total of five Keurig oz sizes.
-However, the size can differ depending on the Keurig model.
+Keurig coffee makers are typically single-serve machines, meaning they brew one cup of coffee at a time.
+To make it easy, Keurig cup sizes are measured in ounces.
+There are five Keurig oz sizes in total, although the actual size may vary depending on your Keurig model.

 - Keurig 2.0 “Water Under Pressure” Fixed!